gbbr/memstats/README.md

 of the main file and memory profiling information will be exposed via websockets.
 To enable the webviewer run `memstats` in the command line.

-For more configuration options and API, see [GoDoc page](http://godoc.org/github.com/gbbr/memstats)
+For more configuration options and API, see the [documentation](http://godoc.org/github.com/gbbr/memstats).

 --